weld-project/weld/api/examples/python/hello_weld/tutorial.md

  This is an important line. `WeldObject` instances have an `update` method which add a _dependency_ to the object.
 Dependencies are just values which will be passed into Weld when we actually want to compute something.
 The `update` method takes two parameters (a value and a type) and returns a string name.

 Let's talk about these in more detail.
 The value is straightforward.
 The type warrants some discussion; it is the type the value will take on _in Weld_.
-Types supported by Weld are available in `weld.types`.
-In this example, because our value is a NumPy array of integers, the expected Weld type is a `WeldVec(WeldI32())` (a vector of `i32`, or 32-bit integer, values).
-The encoder object we discussed earlier is responsible for translating the NumPy array into this type in Weld.
+Types supported by Weld are available in the `weld.types` module.
+In this example, because our value is a NumPy array of integers, the expected Weld type is a `WeldVec(WeldI32())` (a vector of 32-bit integer values).
+The encoder object we discussed earlier is responsible for translating the NumPy array into this type so Weld's execution engine understands it.

 The return type of the `update` function is a string name.
-The name is how we refer to this value in Weld code.
+The name is how we refer to `value` in Weld code.
 Names are unique; no two values will ever be assigned the same name.
 Here, whenever we want to refer to the vector in our Weld code, we can just use this string as a placeholder to represent the value. `WeldObject` takes care of tracking which names are mapped to which values.

 ```python
 self.weldobj.weld_code = name
 ```

 Last line!
 Here, we're setting the actual Weld IR code of the `WeldObject`.
 The `weld_code` field is just a string which represents some Weld code (in our special Weld IR).
 Again, we won't discuss the IR itself here, but on this line our code is just the name we assigned to the vector.
-If we were to execute this code now, Weld would just return the vector we passed in as a result.
+If we were to execute this code now, Weld would just return the vector we passed in as the result.

 ## Implementing an Operator